 The Third Stage – Regular Use

-The third stage of addiction is simply regular use.
+When talking about the stages of addiction, regular use comes in at number 3.
 It is at this point that the user has a predictable pattern to their drinking and alcohol consumption.
 Now, this does not necessarily mean that the user is taking the substance every single day, just that they do so regularly and normally under similar circumstances each time.
 Meaning that someone who normally drinks or takes drugs when they are stressed or lonely is going to do so consistently when they feel that way.

 People at this stage will also most likely use their substance of choice in settings where they are completely alone more frequently as well.
 While they may still drink/take drugs in front of others, it’s going to affect their alone time, as well as their personal and work lives too.
 Work, school, and other obligations may start to be missed, and tasks may slip through the cracks as usage becomes more regular.